JNRowe/versionah/doc/templates.rst

 ------

-Templates should be named after the common type suffix if possible, doing so allows :program:`versionah` to guess an appropriate template from a supplied file.
+Templates should be named after the common type suffix if possible, doing so allows |progref| to guess an appropriate template from a supplied file.
 For example, :file:`py.jinja` will apply by default to all files ending in ``.py``.

 Nevertheless, templates *can* be given any name you wish.
 This makes it simple to have project specific templates, should the need arise.
 This functionality